-Prerequisites: be at least 19 years of age, have a valid drivers license, be an American citizen, complete the TABE (FCCJ entrance exam), a medical examination, a polygraph, drug screening, background investigation, physical performance test, oral interview, and be sponsored by a law enforcement agency or FCCJ.
+Prerequisites: be at least 19 years of age, have a valid drivers license, be an American citizen, complete the TABE (FCCJ entrance exam), a medical examination, a polygraph, drug screening, background investigation, physical performance test and oral interview.
 This course will constitute the introductory phase of the legal requirement for certification eligibility by the commission on Criminal Justice Standards and Training.